 - Develop further the skills of textual analysis and performance analysis

-- Ability to conduct appropriate, thorough research in preparation for fulfilling a particular role (or roles) in the staging of a play
+- Have the ability to conduct appropriate, thorough research in preparation for fulfilling a particular role (or roles) in the staging of a play

-- Ability to reflect critically, in writing, on one's practice
+- Have the ability to reflect critically, in writing, on one's practice

 - Acquire an understanding of the logistics of operating an arts event/festival

-- Ability to work collaboratively and communicate effectively with colleagues/peers
+- Have the ability to work collaboratively and communicate effectively with colleagues/peers